Pink Lake bathed in summer sunlight.

 The process

-Public engagement has been an important part of the review process of the Gatineau Park Master Plan.
+Public engagement has been an important part of the development of the Gatineau Park Master Plan.

 The feedback provided by participants has informed the drafting of the plan at every stage of the process.
 Public input collected during each of phase of public consultation is summarized in a report.